 However, if you use only the USHPA radio frequencies, you do not need a license because the station license is held by USHPA.
 For the details of these frequencies go to our radio setup page, 2nd paragraph down.

-Some foot launched PPG equipment can fit in two suitcases.
+Some foot-launched PPG equipment can fit in two suitcases.
 Many wheeled PPG setups can easily fit in a pickup truck bed or in the trunk of a small car.
 A Top 80 foot-launched paramotor weighs under 50 lb with fuel.
 Trikes and quads can weight up 125 lb.